Zainabraja/manage-shows/README.md

 # MANAGE-SHOWS

+Manage-shows is a MERN stack application.
 Make a checklist of all the shows you've ever watched.

 ## Prerequisites:

-You must have Docker Installed in your System !
+You must have Docker Installed on your System !

 ## How to run the App :